-Killick, S. (2021 in press).
+Killick, S. (in press).
 Feelings are Funny Things: Using Storytelling with Children Looked After and their Carers.
-In Using Storytelling to Support Children and Adults with Special Needs: Transforming lives through telling tales(2nd Edition).
+In Storytelling, special needs and disabilities: Practical approaches for children and adults.
 Ed: Grove, N. Routledge.

-Killick, S (2021 in press) Fostering Storytellers: Helping Foster Carers to build attachments and enhance emotional literacy through stories and storytelling.
+Killick, S (in preparation) Fostering Storytellers: Helping Foster Carers to build attachments and enhance emotional literacy through stories and storytelling.
 In The International Handbook of Therapeutic Stories and Storytelling.
 Eds: Jennings, S., Holmwood, C. & Jacksties, S. Routledge

 Killick, S (2014) Foreword in Golding, K. Using stories to build bridges with traumatized children.
 Jessica Kingsley Publishing

 Killick, S. (2014) ‘A Way of Life’ and ‘The Harvey Jones Unit’ in Behind Many Doors-Writing from Whitchurch Hospital.
 Eds.
 Carradice, P. & Goffin,B. Accent Press.